swiftlang/swift/docs/SILMemoryAccess.md

 Typically, the base is the address-type source operand of a `begin_access`.
-However, the path from the access base to the `begin_access` may include *storage casts* (see `isAccessedStorageCast`).
+However, the path from the access base to the `begin_access` may include *storage casts* (see `isAccessStorageCast`).
 It may involve address an pointer types, and may traverse phis.
 For some kinds of storage, the base may itself even be a non-address pointer.
 For phis that cannot be uniquely resolved, the base may even be a box type.